Replit vs GitHub Copilot: The complete comparison guide

 Distributed teams depend on seamless communication across workflows.

-- With Replit: Integrated multiplayer editing and Collaborative Coding let developers pair program and debug in real time.
-Each participant works within the same running instance, reducing friction across iterations and frameworks.
+- With Replit: Integrated multiplayer editing and collaborative coding let developers pair program and debug in real time.
+Each participant works within the same running instance, which reduces friction across iterations and frameworks.

 - With GitHub Copilot: Teams collaborate asynchronously through Git pull requests, issue tracking, and AI-assisted reviews within repositories.
 The approach suits professional developers needing structured version control rather than instant interaction.